-

 ESVAGT is also the pioneer and market leader in the provision of SOVs to offshore wind farms, with seven bespoke vessels in operation and a further two under construction.
 SOVs are purpose-built, high performance vessels, providing efficient transport of maintenance technicians to wind turbines and other offshore wind equipment, under long term contracts.
 The offshore wind market, and hence demand for SOVs, is expected to grow strongly over the coming years, creating significant opportunities for the company.

-ESVAGT has been operating since 1981, employs c.1,100 people and owns a fleet of c.40 vessels.
+ESVAGT has been operating since 1981, employs over 1,000 people and owns a fleet of more than 43 vessels.

 Recent developments